Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Monitoring procedure and experiment design

 \section{Monitoring procedure and experiment design}

 Analogous to traditional PSFA \cite{guo2016monitoring}, three monitoring statistics are designed to provide a comprehensive operating status.
-Then, several representative methods are adopted as comparisons to illustrate the superiorities of PSFA-EWC algorithm.
+Then, several representative methods are adopted as comparisons to illustrate the superiorities of PSFA--EWC algorithm.